r7kamura/bump-request/README.md

 ### `command`

-Shell command for modifying files that contain versions such as package.json, Catgo.toml, etc.
+Shell command for modifying files that contain versions such as package.json, Catgo.toml, etc. Note that the next version is passed as an environment variable `VERSION`.

 - required